ChethanKacham/ModelEarthProjects/location/setup/README.md

 	pyenv install 3.11
 	pyenv local 3.11

+**On Windows**
-On Windows: You can run the "start.bat" steps on [Open WebUI Getting Started](https://docs.openwebui.com/getting-started/).
+You can run the "start.bat" steps on [Open WebUI Getting Started](https://docs.openwebui.com/getting-started/).
 We've documented how to deploy the [Windows steps with conda](https://github.com/ModelEarth/projects/blob/gcp/location/setup/guides/local.md)

+**On Mac and Linux**
-On Mac and Linux: Run the following in the root of the "projects" folder.
+Run the following in the root of the "projects" folder.
 Our [conda-start.sh](https://github.com/ModelEarth/projects/blob/main/location/setup/script/conda-start.sh) script invokes python3.11 so you might need [pyenv](https://model.earth/io/coders/python).

 	bash location/setup/script/conda-start.sh

 That's it.
 Wait an hour or two to finish, then view the site here:

 [http://localhost:8080](http://localhost:8080)

+## Run a local Build

 Now you can build to apply changes from "src" and "backup".